pau1a/Transcrypt/IA.md

 ## **8.1 Canonical Paths**

+### Principle

+A single canonical URL must exist for every indexable surface.
+Canonicalisation is authoritative: sitemaps, Open Graph, link-rel=canonical and internal cross-links must point to the canonical form defined in Appendix B.

+### Rules

+* Canonical path = protocol + host + canonicalised path (no tracking/query fragments). e.g. `https://transcrypt.xyz/guides/secure-setup`.
+* All canonical paths must be lower-case, hyphenated, and human-readable.
+Use `-` to separate words; never use underscores or camelCase.
+* Trailing slash policy: marketing canonical pages MUST NOT use a trailing slash (canonical form: `/guides/secure-setup`).
+App shell / runtime root pages (for example `/app/`) may keep a trailing slash only if the platform router treats them as directory roots, but canonical references must be consistent across all metadata.
+* Enforce canonical via server redirects (see §8.5).

+### Examples

+* Good: `/blog/how-to-prepare-evidence`
+* Bad: `/Blog/How_to_prepare_evidence/` or `/blog?id=345`

 ## **8.2 Slug Construction**

+### Allowed characters

+* `[a-z0-9\-]` only.
+No spaces, punctuation (except hyphen), or non-ASCII characters in canonical slugs.
+* Internationalised content: use ASCII transliteration for canonical URLs and place native-language representations in metadata (hreflang + content body).

+### Length & structure

+* Max slug length (path segment): 80 characters.
+Longer titles must be shortened to a readable, SEO-friendly slug.
+* Multi-segment rules: do not include category names within the slug unless they are meaningful (use `/guides/{slug}` rather than `/guides/{category}/{slug}` unless category is a persistent structural requirement and recorded in Appendix B).

+### Slug generation

+* Source of truth for slug = page title cleaned by the canonicalisation function:

+  1. Normalize Unicode → NFKD
+  2. Lowercase
+  3. Remove punctuation
+  4. Replace whitespace with single hyphen
+  5. Collapse multiple hyphens to single hyphen
+  6. Trim hyphens from ends
+* If slug collision occurs, append a numeric suffix (`-2`, `-3`) and record the original mapping in Appendix B metadata.

+### Example regex (implementation)

+* Validate slugs against: `^[a-z0-9]+(?:-[a-z0-9]+)*$`

 ## **8.3 Parameter Rules**

+### Query parameters & canonicalisation

+* Canonical URLs must NOT include transient tracking parameters (utm_*), session tokens, or ephemeral state.
+Those belong in analytics events or in non-canonical shareable links.
+* When query parameters are meaningful (filtering, sorting, pagination), the canonical form must define the canonical ordering and parameter whitelist.
+* Canonical query parameter order: alphabetical order (`?page=2&sort=recent`).
+Implementation should canonicalise and redirect non-canonical orders to the canonical order.
+* Permitted canonical query parameters (examples):

+  * `page` (integer ≥ 1)
+  * `per_page` (bounded list: 10, 25, 50, 100; default 25)
+  * `sort` (enum of allowed fields; default defined in Appendix C)
+  * `filter_x` (explicitly enumerated filters; undocumented filters must be rejected)
+* Parameters that reveal PII, tenant secrets, or authentication tokens MUST NEVER be in URLs.
+Use POST bodies or server-side session state for sensitive operations.

+### Security & caching

+* Any parameter that materially changes cache or index behaviour must be declared in Appendix C metadata to ensure correct HTTP cache headers and indexing directives.
+* Use `Vary` headers only where necessary and documented.

 ## **8.4 Pagination Rules**

+### Path vs query pagination

+* Prefer path-based pagination for public content index pages: `/blog/page/2` for readability and consistent canonical forms.
+* Where filters or search are present, use query params for pagination only when necessary: `/guides/category/security?page=2`.

+### Parameter names & bounds

+* Canonical pagination param name: `page`. `per_page` optional and must be part of canonical parameter whitelist.
+* `page` must be a positive integer; invalid values must return a safe 400 or redirect to `?page=1`.

+### Robots & indexing behaviour

+* First page of a sequence is canonicalised to the base resource (`/blog`), subsequent pages are `/blog/page/{n}` and SHOULD be allowed for index if content is meaningfully distinct.
+If paginated fragments are not intended for indexing, add `noindex, follow` on paginated pages >1.

+### Rel links

+* Provide `<link rel="prev">`, `<link rel="next">` where appropriate, and ensure `link rel=canonical` points to the appropriate canonical page for the sequence.

 ## **8.5 Redirect Behaviour**

+### Redirect types

+* Permanent redirects for rehomed pages: 301 (SEO-preserving).
+* Permanent redirects for canonicalisation (case, trailing slash, query order): 301.
+* Temporary redirects for staged migrations or feature flags: 302 or 307 as appropriate.
+* Use 308 where method-preserving permanent redirect is necessary for POST/PUT semantics.

+### Redirect rules

+* Every redirect must have a documented reason and an owner and be recorded in Appendix B metadata (“Former URLs”).
+* Redirects must not create redirect loops; routing layer must detect cycles and reject change requests that introduce cycles.
+* Shadow/legacy URLs must always 301 to canonical target.
+Never expose legacy paths in UI or sitemap.
+* For external deep links (partners, affiliates), provide programmatic mapping + audit log and prefer to normalise to canonical paths in incoming processing.

+### SEO preservation

+* Preserve query parameters used for legitimate filtering by translating them into canonical allowed parameters or dropping them if transient.
+* Ensure header responses include proper cache-control and canonical headers after redirects.

 ## **8.6 Legacy URL Handling**

+### Legacy policy

+* Legacy URLs are compatibility artefacts only.
+They MUST NOT appear in navigation, breadcrumbs, or IA diagrams; they must 301 to canonical entries.
+See §4.4.4 for behaviour.

+### Documentation & analytics

+* For each legacy path record:

+  * original path
+  * canonical target
+  * reason for legacy (migration, renaming)
+  * date introduced and date deprecated (if applicable)
+  * owner for review
+* Maintain a “legacy index” in Appendix B metadata (not as separate IA nodes).

+### Versioned APIs / data endpoints

+* API endpoints used by services or third-party integrators must be versioned in the path (`/api/v1/...`) and maintained under semantic versioning; deprecation windows and migration guides must be published for any breaking changes.

 ## **8.7 Reserved Paths**

+### Reserved namespace

+* The platform reserves the following top-level paths.
+They are not to be used for content pages; they are reserved for system use:

+  * `/app` — application shell / authenticated runtime
+  * `/api` — programmatic endpoints
+  * `/admin` — administrative UIs (internal only; not indexable)
+  * `/static` — static assets (served from CDN)
+  * `/_next`, `/_static`, `/.well-known` — framework and standard locations
+  * `/auth`, `/signup`, `/reset` — authentication flows (structurally part of Essentials; not section parents)
+  * `/privacy`, `/terms`, `/security` — legal/trust utilities (utility/footer)
+* Any request to use a reserved path for content must be accompanied by a documented exception approved by IA and Appendix B update.

+### Robots & CDN

+* System maintenance endpoints (`/admin`, `/internal`) must be blocked from indexing via `robots.txt` and not linked from public surfaces.
+* Assets under `/static` must be served from the CDN with cache headers defined in Appendix C.

+---

 # **9. Cross-Linking Strategy**